BeAllAround/_performance_tests/README.md

 Trying not to use linear algos to reduce time complexity; linear algos optimization

-It also contains Scripting Styles folder where we compare scripting compared to normal coding
+It also contains `scripting_styles` folder where we compare scripting compared to normal coding